Rescue and Release

 Our own petting zoo.

-The peacock (long gone) would often fly up on the deck, display its magnificent feathers then shit on the hand rails and often seen strutting up the animal- hating neighbours driveway, presumably shitting on theirs too.
-It also had a distinctive raucous call which Rob found charming, me not so much.
+Peacock (long gone) had a distinctive raucous call which Rob found charming, me not so much.
+It would often fly up on the deck, display its magnificent feathers then shit on the handrails and would often (unfortunately) strut up the animal-hating neighbours driveway and shit on theirs too.

 Along with the petting zoo we managed everyday life, work, home, acreage, little kids and with no family nearby the chaos was all ours (both sets of grandparents spent many long holidays with us, always such a wrench when they left😩😔)